dergeister/custom-select/README-en.md

 ## Improvements
 Possible improvements to the project:
-- Search the states list from the IBGE API ().
+- Block interaction while doing the request to the IBGE API.
-- Modify the behaviour for when the user types to insted of _selecting_ to _filtering_.